Putting Your Vacant Land to Use

 More people are becoming interested in the lifestyle that can be achieved by living and working on a family farm.
 More part-time and full-time farms are becoming established in Richmond County as result of this movement.

 People who do their homework and work through the options before making investments in a particular enterprise will save money and time.
-Through your local extension office, you can learn more about what enterprises best suit your farm, how to develop a vision and mission for your operation, a business plan and a marketing plan.
+Through your local extension office, you can learn more about what enterprises best suit your farm, how to develop a vision and mission for your operation, and how to create a business plan and a marketing plan.

 Call us to make an appointment at 910-997-8255 and we will be happy to assist you in making a plan for a new enterprise.